Azhovan/Stater/Readme.md

 ```
 ### Initializing StateMachine
 To defining state machine, you need to define `state(s)` and `evenet(s)` and use
 state machine functionality.
-Remember taht, creating any state machine needs 2 states at least
+Remember that, creating any state machine needs 2 states at least

-creating also machine can be possible in two ways
+creating machine, can be possible in two ways
 1. step by step with state Machine object
 2. mass create by factory class